 The steps below will help you get set up in the Reading Lists system.

-If you can’t see this, either use the FAQs opposite for instructions on how to install the tool link or send us an email and we will do this for you.
+Tip: If you can’t see Reading Lists, either use the FAQs for instructions on how to add Reading Lists to the VLE or send us an email and we will do this for you.

-If you’re starting from scratch or making major changes you can send your list to us and we will set it up.
-However, it’s still worthwhile reading the information below to find out about about selecting resources, how we can provide resources (e.g. digitised readings) and information about the tags you will need to use.
+If you’re starting from scratch or making major changes, you can send your list to us and we will set it up.
+The information below will help you with selecting resources, how we provide resources (e.g. digitised readings) and information about the tags you will need to use.

-Once you have set your sections up you are ready to start adding items to the list.
-And remember, you can edit section titles and move them around as needed.
+Once you have created sections, you are ready to add items to the list.
+You can continue to edit section titles and move them around as needed.

 Once items have been added to a list, you need to add tags to each item.
 There are two types of tags: importance-level tags that are visible to everyone, including students; and tags which are only visible to Library staff.